WLAN-Pi/wconsole/README.md

 # Wi-Fi Console
 *Turn your WLANPi in to a wireless serial console cable*

 It can be annoying to have to sit in an equipment room to use the serial console port on an item of networking equipment.
-This project allows you to use an WLANPi to connect to your serial console cable via a Wi-Fi link while sat in the comfort of a nearby office, rather than sat with your laptop on the equipment room floor :)
+This project allows you to use a WLANPi to connect to your serial console cable via a Wi-Fi link while sat in the comfort of a nearby office, rather than sat with your laptop on the equipment room floor :)

 ![WLANPi wconsole demo](https://github.com/WLAN-Pi/wconsole/blob/master/images/wlanpi_console.jpg)